Sustainability DisclosureInformation Disclosure Based on TCFD Recommendations

 - Scenario in which effective policies to address climate change issues are not implemented, incorporating the withdrawal of currently announced policies and targets for greenhouse gas reduction.

-- In principle, policies, energy and industrial structure, resource prices, etc. are based on the "STEPS Scenario" defined in the IEA "World Energy Outlook 2021", and average temperature and other assumptions related to climate change are based on the "SSP5-8.5 Scenario" defined in the "The Sixth IPCC Assessment Report".
+- In principle, policies, energy and industrial structure, resource prices, etc. are based on the "STEPS Scenario" defined in the IEA "World Energy Outlook 2023", and average temperature and other assumptions related to climate change are based on the "SSP5-8.5 Scenario" defined in the "The Sixth IPCC Assessment Report".

-In identifying and selecting risks and opportunities, the Corporate Sustainability Department took the lead in conducting study sessions at each business division based on the results of awareness surveys conducted at major business divisions and making decisions based on the opinions of external experts.
+the lead in conducting study sessions at each business division based on the results of awareness

 The main conclusions of the study are as follows.